contentful/forma-36/packages/forma-36-react-components/README.md

 # Forma 36 React Components

+**This is a version 3 of Forma 36, which is not the current version of the package.
+From 12th July 2022 it will not be supported anymore.
+Please install current, supported [version 4](https://www.npmjs.com/package/@contentful/f36-components) of the library**

 A React component library for [Forma 36](https://f36.contentful.com/) design system created by [Contentful](https://www.contentful.com) and powered by [Storybook](https://storybook.js.org/).
 You can access a Storybook website with the latest changes of the library [here](https://f36-storybook.contentful.com/)